Professional Support for Small Businesses and Organizations

 Training & Mentoring

-Obtain practical knowledge and skills through customized training sessions.
+Grow practical knowledge and skills through customized training sessions.

-Purchase Card Administration
+Purchase Card Program Administration

 Fleet Management

-Maintain your fleet’s license plates, registrations, titles, toll tags, and fuel cards.
+Management for your fleet’s license plates, registrations, titles, toll tags, and fuel cards.

-Fractional Procurement Officer/Specialist
+Fractional Procurement Officer

 Procurement FAQ

-Procurement is the process of sourcing or purchasing goods and services.
+• Procurement is the process of sourcing or purchasing goods and services.
 It starts with planning and research, and ends after final acceptance, payment, and closeout.

-Effective procurement can help businesses save on costs, maintain relationships, and mitigate risks.
+• Effective procurement can help businesses save on costs, maintain relationships, and mitigate risks.
 Establishing consistent practices is an important part of ensuring your business’s success.

-Procurement and Finance are both involved in spending, but approach management differently.
+• Procurement and Finance are both involved in spending, but approach management differently.
 Finance uses accounts payable, budgets, and invoicing to track purchases, while Procurement focuses on policies/procedures, supplier relationships, and negotiating contracts.

-There are four (4) main types of Procurement - Direct, Indirect, Goods, and Services.
+• There are four (4) main types of Procurement - Direct, Indirect, Goods, and Services.

 Direct: purchasing materials and components used to create your final products and services.
 (E.g., wood and fabric used to make furniture items)